znields/search-queue/README.md

 ## Funcionality

-Search Queue has a few different features, all of which I will attempt to explain in detail here.
+Search Queue has a few different features, all of which are explained in detail here.

 ### Queue Editor